get-set-fetch/scraper/src/plugins/README.md

   - Number of maximum scroll actions.
 A value of -1 scrolls till no new content is added to the page.
   - default: -1
 - `stabilityCheck`
   - Considers the page loaded and ready to be scraped when there are no more DOM changes within the specified amount of time (milliseconds).
-Only applies to html resources.
 Useful for bypassing preloader content.
   - default: 1000
 - `stabilityTimeout`
   - Maximum waiting time (miliseconds) for achieving DOM stability in case of a continuously updated DOM (ex: timers, countdowns).